Seven Ways to Compute the Relative Value of a U.S. Dollar Amount - 1790 to Present

 Relative Cost of a project is measured as a multiple of the resources used in its production.
 This would include the labor, capital and materials used to produce the project.
 This measure uses GDP per capita.

 Economy Cost of a project is measured as the cost of the project as a percent of the output of the economy.
 This measure indicates the opportunity cost in terms of the total output of the economy.
 It can be interpreted as the importance of the item to society as a whole.
 This measure uses the share of GDP.

 Here Are Some Examples

-Making a comparison using the CPI for 1790 shows that $25,000 corresponds to over $647,000 today, so current presidents have an equal command over consumer goods as the Father of the Country.
+Making a comparison using the CPI for 1790 shows that $25,000 corresponds to about $836,000 today, so current presidents do not have an equal command over consumer goods as the Father of the Country.
 (Of course, Washington had to travel by horse drawn carriage, not helicopters or Air Force One.)

 The Erie Canal was built between 1817 and 1825 for a price of $7 million.
 This waterway is regarded as one of the most important investments in the nineteenth century as it opened the Midwest to trade and migration.
 How does its cost compare to what its cost would be today?

 Using the GDP deflator for 1825 shows that it would be $207 million, not more than the cost today